planetfederal/workshops/workshops/data_configs/sphinx/source/raster.rst

 However, if we're working with all the bands in the multispectral image, understanding how band values are stored can help optimize the performance.
 In the case of a TIFF file, two schemes are supported.

 * Pixel interleaved—All the values for a single *pixel* are stored together.
-For an RGB image the data looks like RGBRGBRGB
+For an RGB image the data is structured  RGBRGBRGB.
 * Band interleaved—All the values for a single *band* are stored together.
-For an RGB image the data looks like RRRGGGBBB
+For an RGB image the data is structured RRRGGGBBB.

 Band interleaved generally provides better performance when querying a section of the image, especially if it involves reading values from a few bands.
 Band interleaved images also tend to provide better compression ratios.